StormTersteeg/PHP-Sprint-Framework/README.md

 **Adding resources**<br />
 As an example, add the following line to your `resource-preload.php` to add a new resource (in this case "zebra.css"):
-> inc("assets/resources/zebra/zebra.css");
+> import("assets/resources/zebra/zebra.css");

-The inc() function recognizes different types of files and it will generate the right type of \<link> accordingly.
+The import() function recognizes different types of files and it will generate the right type of \<link> accordingly.
 <br />

 **Resource stacking**<br />